Yun-Shuang/Yun-Shuang/README.md

 - 👋 Hi, I’m @Yun-Shuang
 - 👀 I’m interested in Large-scale Brain Organization of Schizophrenia
-- 🌱 I’m currently learning Multimodal Imaging and Conenctome Analysis
+- 🌱 I’m currently learning Multimodal Imaging and Connectome Analysis
 - 💞️ I’m looking to collaborate on Neuroscience and Imaging Genetics
 - 📫 How to reach me fmrifanys@gmail.com